 If you are wanting to cross the Missouri River and visit our Omaha neighbors, start by stopping at the Bob Kerrey Pedestrian Bridge.
 This bridge is lovingly known as Bob the Bridge!
 The 3,000 foot-long and 15 foot-wide bridge connects Council Bluffs and Omaha across the Missouri River.
 Walk across and enjoy Bob's evening light show.
 Be sure to go "bobbing" by striking a pose and snapping a photo when you reach the state lines that meet in the middle of the bridge.

 Once you’re in Omaha, visit the world-famous Henry Doorly Zoo and Aquarium!
 The zoo reopened with some modifications on June 1.
-For the time being, the zoo is open as an outdoor walk-through, and reservations must be made in advance.
+For the time being, reservations must be made in advance and visitors ages five and older are required to wear face masks indoors.
+Face masks are strongly encouraged outdoors, too.

 After your zoo exploration, check out Omaha's Old Market in downtown for dinner.
 There you'll find a variety of restaurants, shops, art galleries, and even horse-drawn carriage rides.